Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_financial_governance/tb_zts_financial_governance.md

 ### Overview
 As a Tasty Bytes Snowflake Administrator we have been tasked with gaining an understanding of the features Snowflake provides to help ensure proper Financial Governance is in place before we begin querying and analyzing data.

-> aside positive
-> A virtual warehouse, often referred to simply as a “warehouse”, is a cluster of compute resources in Snowflake.
->

 ### Step 1 - Role and Warehouse Context
 Before we create a Warehouse, let's first set our Role and Warehouse context.

 The queries below will assume the role of `tasty_admin` via [USE ROLE](https://docs.snowflake.com/en/sql-reference/sql/use-role.html) and leverage the `tasty_de_wh` warehouse via [USE WAREHOUSE](https://docs.snowflake.com/en/sql-reference/sql/use-warehouse.html).

-- To run the queries, please highlight the two queries in your created Worksheet that match what you see below and click the "► Run" button in the top-right hand corner.
+To run the queries, please highlight the two queries in your created Worksheet that match what you see below and click the "► Run" button in the top-right hand corner.

-- Once these are executed you will a `Statement executed successfully.` result and notice the Worksheet context reflect the Role and Warehouse as shown in the screenshot below.
+Once these are executed you will a `Statement executed successfully.` result and notice the Worksheet context reflect the Role and Warehouse as shown in the screenshot below.

 ```
 USE ROLE tasty_admin;
 USE WAREHOUSE tasty_de_wh;
 ```

 <img src = "assets/3.1.use_role_and_wh.png">

 ### Step 2 - Creating and Configuring a Warehouse
 Within Snowflake, Warehouses are highly configurable to meet your compute demands.
 This can range from scaling up and down to meet compute needs or scaling out to meet concurrency needs.

+> aside positive
+> A virtual warehouse, often referred to simply as a “warehouse”, is a cluster of compute resources in Snowflake.
+>

-The next query which will create our first Warehouse named `tasty_test_wh`.
+The next query will create our first Warehouse named `tasty_test_wh`.
 Please execute this query now which result in another `Statement executed successfully.` message.

 ```
 CREATE OR REPLACE WAREHOUSE tasty_test_wh WITH
 COMMENT = 'test warehouse for tasty bytes'